-Like GoDaddy, Squarespace is built around predesigned sections.
+Squarespace uses templates built around predesigned sections.
 If you are happy with one of the sections it provides, then it’s pretty easy to modify it.
 However, if you want to start with a blank section, designing it becomes trickier.
 You can only add items above or below other items.
 If you want to add an item to the left or right, you have to add it first then drag it to its new location.
 Every time you want to edit something, you have to click on it and then click on an edit icon instead of just clicking on the element.

 Squarespace doesn’t offer a free plan.
 Instead, it offers a free trial for 14 days.
 After that, you have to pay for a plan to continue to build and use your website.

 We recommend the Business plan at $23/month (paid annually) for most small businesses.

 Learn more about Squarespace pricing plans to figure out which plan is best for your business.

 - The Squarespace template is image rich, perfect for businesses such as photographers, interior decorators, and others that have beautiful photography for their website

 - It has an Undo button in case you make a mistake, which Weebly doesn’t offer